 Unfortunately, Sara’s words ring true even in 2017; even today, when people hear the word ladylike their responses tend to fall into one of two categories: The lovers and the haters.

 Very few people, in my experience, tend to be indifferent to the term and its related derivatives.
-But regardless of what camp people sit in on the subject, what I’ve found undeniable over the last few years is this: People have quite a strange (and not exactly accurate) view of what a lady actually is- and what “being a lady” actually means.
+But regardless of what camp people sit in on the subject, what I’ve found undeniable over the last few years is this: People have quite a strange (and not exactly accurate) view of what a lady actually is- and what “being a lady” actually means; over time, we’ve completely butchered its meaning and forgotten what it once stood for.

-Most people think it’s about having the right dress, the right hairstyle, the right clothes- or they confuse it with irrelevant personality traits and goals.
-Yet to put the emphasis on these things ultimately detracts from what it actually means to be a genuine lady; it transforms the whole concept into a shallow, vapid caricature of its true purpose.
+Most people think it’s about having the right dress, the right hairstyle, the right clothes- or they confuse it with irrelevant personality traits and goals; it’s about being quiet, being submissive, and not making a social splash.
+And yet to put the emphasis on these things ultimately detracts from what it actually means to be a genuine lady; it transforms the whole concept into a shallow, vapid caricature of its true purpose.
 And yet if being a lady isn’t about any of that, then what on Earth is it about?
 The answer lies in its definition and historical employment.

 Ignoring its uses as a ranked title in Monarchies, the terms lady and ladylike (or, alternatively, ladily) have historically been used (as early as the 1400’s) to refer to “a woman whose manners and sensibilities befit her for high rank in society“.
 And perhaps unsurprisingly, if you were to look up the modern definition of a lady it would read along incredibly similar lines.
 To understand this, however, you have to understand that high ranked societies throughout history have almost always had certain (sometimes strict) rules which govern the behavior of the members within that social rank.
-Specifically these rules defined what behavior is appropriate (or inappropriate) in any given circumstance.
+Specifically these rules defined what behavior is appropriate (or inappropriate) in any given circumstance, when interacting with those of equal status and rank as you.

 This is what we know today as Etiquette; the French coined it (and eventually perfected it in the courts of 17th Century Versailles), and and no one quite did it like the burgeoning Middle Class Victorians (though whether you view that as good or bad is another matter entirely)… But the idea of Etiquette- or Social Grace- isn’t just a Western concept.
 It dates back practically to the dawn of human civilization; since the beginning of Human social history, societies around the world have always harbored rules about appropriate behavior.
 And the goal of these rules has always been to preserve the health of the community, facilitate social cooperation, and lessen tension between community members- and generally make life more pleasant for all involved.

-When you examine the history of ladyship with this knowledge, it becomes quite clear that the core foundation ultimately boils down to two things: Manners (or behavior toward others which reflects polite consideration, kindness, and respect) and Etiquette (or a code of social conduct meant to facilitate positive interaction, based on cultural ideas of social acceptability); as Nancy Mueller puts it:
+There were certainly historical flaws in its employment.
+For instance, various social classes often had far difference ideologies about etiquette- and were often treated far differently by other classes.
+But when you examine the history of ladyship, it becomes quite clear that the core foundation still ultimately boils down to two things despite any flaws: Manners (or behavior toward others which reflects polite consideration, kindness, and respect) and Etiquette (or a code of social conduct meant to facilitate positive interaction, based on cultural ideas of social acceptability); as Nancy Mueller puts it:

 “Etiquette provides the form or structure within which good manners operate“.